Natural Bar Soap – The Mystery Revealed

 The downside of true castile soap is that it comes with a price tag and does not produce rich lather.
 Some people may even consider it slimy, but a well-draining soap dish can prevent its sogginess.
 This soap dish that my husband found after long research works best for us.

 I consider castile natural bar soap healthy and like using it, especially when it contains organic plant oils.
 Plus, it should be free of artificial colorants and synthetic fragrance, meaning that essential oil-based scent is fine.
-At the same time, I recommend avoiding essential oils in baby skincare products, as they may cause allergies.
+At the same time, I recommend avoiding essential oils in baby skincare products, as they may cause allergies in some rare cases.
+Also, learn here if essential oils are safe during pregnancy.

 To make sure that soap is made by saponification, see if the label says one of the following:

-- Saponified plant oils (e.g., olive oil, coconut oil, castor oil), sodium hydroxide
+- Saponified plant oils (e.g., olive oil, coconut oil, castor oil).

-The last way of listing ingredients – “plant oils” – is not in compliance with the law.
+The way of listing ingredients as “plant oils” without disclosing the oils is not in compliance with the law.
 But since soap makers sometimes use it anyway, you should know about it.
 (I encourage you to contact manufacturers before purchasing any product, even if the website seems clear.)

-First, olive oil has unique moisturizing and skin-conditioning properties and produces mild lather with minimal bubbles.
+First, olive oil has unique moisturizing and skin-conditioning properties.
+Also, it produces mild lather with minimal bubbles.

 Second, coconut oil makes hard soap with rich bubbly lather.
 However, high amounts of coconut oil can be drying.